mmaul/pkgtool/README.md

 By default if a test program exists with a non zero status code the entire test is a failure and execution of the Test phase halts as well as any follow on phases

+### Handline of test failures
+By default test failures that do no result in an abnormal exit of the test or were not from calling ''test_fail'' will not halt execution of follow on phases.
+If you wish execution to stop on test failures set the global variable STOP_ON_TEST_FAILURES to true.
+As an alternative strategy you can determine if any test has failed by looking at the value of the global variable HAS_TEST_FAILURES.

 ## Logging

 All output presented to the console is also written to the file named in the variable SETUP_LOG.
 By default